hypnoshock/ds-turf-war/README.md

 ### Done

+- [x] Search for item slot to deposit hammers
 - [x] Deploy script to update building and zone impl addresses if they have changed
 - [x] Don't allow the attacker to claim on timeout if the defender has joined the match
 - [x] Look into Sky Strife's private match system and see if we can prevent non TW players from joining